lovanno/webApp-Spotamuse-Vanilla/README.md

 *Note: M = Major, n = nothing serious*

 *• M1: Playlist tracks can't be played if cover or song info is touched. | Messing with Z-index didn't solve this issue.
 Will have to research later.*
+*• M2: Listen Later songs can be played by other pause buttons.
+(Replicate: Press play on right side, then pause.
+The press a different song's right side button and it will play the previous song*

+*• n: SVG icons can cause an error with .className slice - line 2812*

 &nbsp;